The agent loop

 | File tracking | Tool call events | git diff before/after |

-When to use the CLI backend
+When to use the ACP backend

 Tools